santosh-gh/ea-wq-incident-web/README.md

 A digital service to enable complaints about Environment Agency incidents to be registered.
 This is the web front end for the application.

+The service gathers information using a GDS Style form, and emails the resultant details to the specified address.
+To run the service locally a suitable [GOV.UK Notify](https://www.notifications.service.gov.uk) service account is required.
+See the [Environment Variables](#environment-variables) section for further details.

 ## Prerequisites

 - Docker